krakend/krakend-documentation/backends/data-manipulation.md

 - **Allow list** (`allow`)

 {{< note title="Renamed attributes" >}}
-Prior to KrakenD 1.2 these terms where defined as `whitelist` and `blacklist`, please upgrade your configuration with the new terms as the next version will not understand them.
+Prior to KrakenD 1.2 these terms where known as `whitelist` and `blacklist`.
 {{< /note >}}

 ### Deny

 The deny list filter can be read as the *don't show this* filter.
 KrakenD will remove from the backend response all matching fields (case-sensitive) defined in the list, and the ones that do not match are returned.
 Use the deny list to exclude some fields in the response.

-To exclude a field from the response, add under the desired `endpoint` configuration a `deny` array with all the fields you don't want to show.
+To exclude a field from the response, add under the desired `backend` configuration a `deny` array with all the fields you don't want to show.
 E.g.:

 {{< highlight json >}}
 {